Lyle Odelein: Playing career

 Odelein finished his NHL career with 184 fights and 2,316 career penalty minutes, placing him 30th all-time.

 Personal

 Odelein's brother Selmar lives in Saskatchewan also and played briefly for the Edmonton Oilers before playing for Team Canada and moving to Europe.
 Another brother, Lee, played professionally in Europe.
 After retirement, Odelein spent time on his family farm in Saskatchewan and also maintains a home in Pittsburgh.
 Odelein has three children, Paulyna, Dylan and Mackenzy, from a previous marriage, Andrea Scott.
+His ex wife, Andrea, is well known for her successful modeling and acting career in the 90s.
+Her top roles include Austin Powers and Baywatch.

 In March 2018, Odelein was hospitalized and diagnosed with critical illness polyneuropathy, after falling into a coma and suffering paralysis.
 Odelein underwent a heart valve, liver, and kidney transplant at Allegheny General Hospital in Pennsylvania.
 He was released from a rehabilitation facility in July 2018 and was walking unaided by September 2018.